 - 1. Verify that the Automation board is installed. - 2.
-Wire signals from your control system to J2-1 and J2-2 - 3. and the return wires for each signal to J2-4 as indicated in the schematics. - 4.
-Turn on your computer and CELL 2laser system. - 5.
-Send a job to the CELL 2 as you normally would. - 6.
-Proceed to the UCP's System Tab. - 7.
-For Input Function 1, set it to Start Job and add a 5 second delay. - 8.
-For Input Function 2, set it to Pause Job and add a 5 second delay. - 9.
-Select Disabled for the remaining functions not being used. - 10.
-Using your control system, activate the signal to function 1 to start the job you downloaded.
-The job should start running. - 11.
+Wire signals from your control system to J2-1 and J2-2 and the return wires for each signal to J2-4 as indicated in the schematics. - 3.
+Print a job to the UCP. - 4.
+Proceed to the UCP's System Tab. - 5.
+Set Input Function 1 to Start Job and add a 5 second delay. - Set Input Function 2 to Pause Job and add a 5 second delay. - 7.
+Select Disabled for the remaining functions. - 8.
+Using your control system, activate the signal to function 1 to start the selected job.
+The job should start running. - 9.
 Then using your control system, activate the signal to function 2 to pause the job.
 The job should pause.